Compound Poisson approximation for regularly varying fields with application to sequence alignment: Regularly varying fields

-On the other hand, we show that Theorem \ref{thm:PPconv} can be applied to the random field of scores arising in the local sequence alignment problem.
-In particular, this is an example of a field with a nontrivial dependence structure, but for which the asymptotic independence property holds.
-To show this, we apply Proposition \ref{prop:AI_condition} and for convenience, we rephrase it in this setting and in the form suitable for our needs.
+In Section \ref{sec:PrThmAl} below we show that Theorem \ref{thm:PPconv} can be applied to the random field of (exponentially transformed) scores from the sequence alignment problem.
+In particular, this is an example of a field with a nontrivial dependence structure, but for which the {asymptotic $\F_0'$-independence property} can be shown to hold.
+For this purpose we apply Proposition \ref{prop:AI_condition} and for convenience, we rephrase it in this setting and in the form suitable for our needs.

 \begin{corollary} Let for each $n\in \N$, $(\tilde{\bX}_{n,\bi} : \bi \in I_n)$ be identically distributed random elements in $\lo$ and such that for all $\epsilon>0$,

 If there exists a neighborhood structure $(B_n(\bi) : n\in \N, \, \bi\in I_n)$ such that, denoting $\|B_n\|=\max_{\bi \in I_n} |B_n(\bi)|$, \begin{enumerate}[(i)] \item As $n\toi$, $\|B_n\|/k_n^d \to 0$ and for all $\epsilon>0$,